 Doktor kadrosu oldukça iyi ve gördüğüm tasarım olarak en güzel hastanelerden biri.

-Istinye University Hospital Liv Hospital Bahçeşehir, can be found in Levent Mahallesi, Istanbul, Turkey and offers its patients Breast Lumpectomy procedures as well as 1 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Breast Lumpectomy procedures at Istinye University Hospital Liv Hospital Bahçeşehir.
-The pricing information is quite specialised, so it's only available on request, and the average price is around $2,909.
-A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Istinye University Hospital Liv Hospital Bahçeşehir is not accredited by any recognised accreditations institutions.
+Istinye University Hospital Liv Hospital Bahçeşehir, located in Levent Mahallesi, Istanbul, Turkey offers patients Breast Lumpectomy procedures among its total of 1 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Breast Lumpectomy procedures at Istinye University Hospital Liv Hospital Bahçeşehir, as all prices are available on request only, whilst the national average price is approximately €2,671.
+All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?